ayn28/Project-Portfolio/current-capstone-project/README.md

 ## Capstone Projects
-I'm currently working on the Telecom customer churn prediction project.
+I'm currently working on analyzing and visualizing data from a telecommmunications company to build a predictive model that predicts which customers are likely to terminate their subscriptions.
 Stay tuned for more uploads as I progress on the project!